Rationalizability of field extensions with a view towards Feynman integrals: Introduction

-Our main result is the following theorem, which shows that the rationalizability of a set of field extensions is equivalent to the rationalizability of the compositum of the field extensions. \begin{theorem} Let $K$ be a field and $p_1, \ldots, p_m \in K[z]$ irreducible; let $L_i$ be the extension of $K$ obtained by adjoining a root $\alpha_i$ of $p_i$ to $K$, that is, $L_i=K(\alpha_i) \cong K[z]/(p_i)$; let $L$ be the compositum of the $L_i$'s, i.e., $L=K(\alpha_1,...,\alpha_m)$.
-Then the extension $K\subset L$ is rationalizable if and only if the family of extensions $\{L_1,...,L_m\}$ is. \end{theorem} This allows us to develop a new strategy to prove rationalizability of sets of square roots of polynomials (cf.~\autoref{r:Strategy}).
+Our main result is the following theorem, which shows that the rationalizability of a set of quadratic field extensions is equivalent to the rationalizability of the compositum of the field extensions.
+Here and in the rest of the paper $\overline{K}$ will always denote a fixed algebraic closure of a field $K$. \begin{theorem} Let $K$ be a field $\alpha_1,\ldots,\alpha_m$ be elements of $\overline{K}$ such that all the extensions $L_i\coloneqq K(\alpha_i)$ are of degree two over $K$.
+Then the set of extensions $\{L_1,\ldots,L_m\}$ is rationalizable if and only if $K\subset K(\alpha_1,\ldots,\alpha_m)$ is. \end{theorem} This allows us to develop a new strategy to prove rationalizability of sets of square roots of polynomials (cf.~\autoref{r:Strategy}).

 We proceed as follows.
 In~\autoref{s:Preliminaries} we recall the notion of rationalizability for square roots of polynomials and some well-known facts about field extensions.
 In~\autoref{s:Rationalizability} we prove \autoref{t:split} and we outline a strategy to prove rationalizability of sets of square roots.
 Finally, in~\autoref{s:Applications} we apply \autoref{t:split} to some sets of square roots of polynomials.
-The results thus obtained, joint with~\cite[Proposition 47]{BF21}, led us to formulate the following conjecture. \begin{conjecture} The set of square roots $\left\{ \sqrt{f_1},...,\sqrt{f_m} \right\}$ is rationalizable if and only if for every non-empty subset $J\subseteq \{1,...,m\}$ the square root
+The results thus obtained, joint with~\cite[Proposition 47]{BF21}, led us to formulate the following conjecture. \begin{conjecture} The set of square roots $\left\{ \sqrt{f_1},\ldots,\sqrt{f_m} \right\}$ is rationalizable if and only if for every non-empty subset $J\subseteq \{1,\ldots,m\}$ the square root

 is rationalizable. \end{conjecture}